nuriel77/iri-playbook/docs/installation.rst

 You can skip this section and proceed to "Running the Playbook" below if you are only installing on a single server.

 The nice thing about Ansible's playbooks is the ability to configure multiple nodes at once.
 You can have hundreds of fullnodes installed simultaneously!

+Please make sure you configure some options as shown above into the variable override file.

 To configure multiple hosts you need to use their IP addresses or hostnames (hostnames must resolve to their respective IP).